KSym04/zen-addons-for-siteorigin-page-builder/readme.txt

 This update includes minor improvements and bug fixes.

 == Changelog ==

+= 1.10.11 =
+* Maintenance: Version alignment with Zen Addons Pro 1.10.11, which makes the Pro Popup widget form show only the settings the selected trigger uses.
+No functional changes to the free plugin.

 = 1.10.10 =
 * New: Hover Card ready-made designs.
 Thirty image-card looks (six free: Bottom Slide-up and Full Overlay, each in three skins) chosen visually from the "Browse designs" gallery, each with its own caption reveal on hover, colour skin, and call-to-action button.